PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 # PKCS\#11 support
 **Note**: This feature is experimental, and not ready for production.
 Use at your own risk!
-To enable it, compile PowerDNS Authoritative Server using --experimental-pkcs11-support flag.
+To enable it, compile PowerDNS Authoritative Server using --enable-experimental-pkcs11 flag on configure.
 This requires you to have p11-kit libraries and headers.

 Instructions on how to setup SoftHSM to work with the feature after compilation on ubuntu/debian (tested with Ubuntu 12 and 14).
 -   apt-get install softhsm p11-kit opensc